Ian McDonald (Guyanese writer): Literary activities

 His first poems were published in the 1950s and over the years his poems have appeared in a number of West Indian journals, particularly BIM, Kyk-Over-Al, The Caribbean Writer, The New Voices, The Trinidad And Tobago Review, Poui, The Caribbean Review of Books and Jamaica Journal as well as in Planet, Outposts, Voices, and other magazines in Britain and America.
 His poems have appeared in many anthologies of poems of the region, including Caribbean Poetry Now, Voiceprint, The Graham House Review issue on West Indian Poetry, the Archipelago issue of Conjunctions, the Caribbean Poetry issue of the Atlanta Review and the Heinemann Book of Caribbean Poetry.
-He was awarded The Caribbean Writer’s Prize for Poetry in 1991 and 2007.
+He was awarded The Caribbean Writer's Prize for Poetry in 1991 and 2007.

-He also writes short stories and his work has appeared in anthologies, most recently in the Penguin Book of Caribbean Short Stories and the Faber Book of West Indian Stories.
+He also writes short stories and his work has appeared in anthologies, most recently in the Faber Book of Contemporary Caribbean Stories and the Whispers from the cotton tree root : Caribbean fabulist fiction.

 His novel The Humming-Bird Tree was first published by Heinemann in 1969, when it won the Winifred Holtby Memorial Prize from the Royal Society of Literature for best regional novel.
 It was re-issued as a paperback in the Heinemann Caribbean Writers series in 1974, and has been widely used as a textbook in schools in the region and abroad.
 The BBC made a film of The Humming-Bird Tree for broadcast at Christmas 1992, and in the same year Heinemann re-issued the novel in a new edition.
 In 2006 Macmillan published a new edition of The Humming-Bird Tree.

 His one-act play The Tramping Man, first produced at the Theatre Guild in Guyana in October 1969, has been staged throughout the West Indies and in London.
-It has been published by UWI’s School of Continuing Studies in a collection of eight Caribbean plays.
+It has been published by UWI's School of Continuing Studies in a collection of eight Caribbean plays.

 Since 2009 he has been consulting Editor for the Guyana Classics, a series of Guyanese "Classics" to be republished by the Caribbean Press funded by the government of Guyana.
-He was Chairman of Demerara Publishers Limited, which produced and printed 36 books by Guyanese between 1987 and 1992.
-McDonald helped to edit and wrote the foreword for the first edition of Martin Carter’s definitive Selected Poems published in 1989 by Demerara Publishers in Georgetown, and later in a new edition by the Red Thread Press in 1997.
+He was Chairman of Demerara Publishers Limited, which produced and printed 36 books by Guyanese writers between 1987 and 1992.
+McDonald helped to edit and wrote the foreword for the first edition of Martin Carter's definitive Selected Poems published in 1989 by Demerara Publishers in Georgetown, and later in a new edition by the Red Thread Press in 1997.

 His Selected Poems, edited and with an Introduction by Professor Edward Baugh, was published by Macmillan in 2008, in honour of his 75th birthday.
 This book was shortlisted for the Royal Society of Literature Ondaatje Prize in 2009.